pammacdotnet/TypstPaper/paper.typ

 - Collaborate seamlessly with team members.
 - Modify document formatting at any time.

-The Typst ecosystem comprises a refined and simple to use/understand markup language for defining the content, structure and style of a document, a superfast (and community-driven) document renderer, and a companion web application tha enables real-time in-browser compilation.
+The Typst ecosystem comprises a refined and simple to use/understand markup language for defining the content, structure and style of a document, a superfast (and community-driven) document renderer, and a companion web application that enables real-time in-browser compilation.
 All these components will be explored in @sec:markup, @sec:compiler and @sec:typstapp, respectively.
 Besides, the project also hosts a repository of extensions, packages and templates, Typst Universe, discussed in @sec:universe.
 However, given that Typst is often compared (and even set to rival) against the reputed and consolidated TeX/LaTeX systems, we will start with quick comparison of both environments.